WebOrigami/docs/src/content/pattern/functionTree.md

 Having already created implementations of our object-based and folder-based async trees, it should be fairly quick work to create an async tree implementation of our function representation.

-## Wrap a function with the AsyncDictionary interface
+## Wrap a function with the AsyncTree interface

 To create a function-based tree, we'll need two things: 1) a function that can produce a value for a given key, and 2) an array of keys defining a representative domain over which the function is valid.